bret/framework-examples/spreadsheet/trunk/README.txt

 - Connect to depot app for sample
 - See if this is the correct way we want to use rspec..may want to run on separate thread, etc. See how maybe the rubyfit project handled things
+ - find way to handle multiple tabs so the tests run after each tab
 - Doc cleanup
+- use rspec for the different outputs (xml, html, etc)
+- migrations (rails activerecord equiv for schemas)
+- use the rspec formatters and have them inherit the parent and create a class

+RAILS APP?
+- post results